nboltralik/Fractus/README.md

 ### Quotes about Fractus

 > "Who wrote this crap?" - Me
-> "I could have sworn I just fixed that!" - Also me
+> "I could have sworn I just fixed this problem!" - Also me
-> "Ok I did fix this problem earlier, why is it happening again?" - (you guessed it) Me
+> "Ok so I did fix the problem earlier, why is it happening again?" - (you guessed it) Me

 > "I thought code was ones and zeros" - a friend
 > "I don't understand, how is it a language if you can't speak it?" - another friend
 > "Looks great sweetie" - My mother